Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: A quick review of CIS(--like) many-body wavefunctions features

-Combining lemma \ref{lemma:prodPD} with time-independent Wick's theorem for fermions we find \begin{proposition} $\zeta$--type {\normalfont 1--DDM} is the direct sum of a negative semidefinite and a positive semidefinite matrix. \end{proposition} This was originally stated in ref. \cite{head-gordon_analysis_1995}.
-Complete proof is given in ref. \cite{etienne_comprehensive_2021} where the following structure for $\bm{\gamma} ^\Delta_\zeta$ was derived:
+Combining Corollary \ref{lemma:prodPD} with time-independent Wick's theorem for fermions we find \begin{proposition} $\zeta$--type {\normalfont 1--DDM} is the direct sum of a negative semidefinite and a positive semidefinite matrix. \end{proposition} This was originally stated in ref. \cite{head-gordon_analysis_1995}.
+Complete proof is given in ref. \cite{etienne_comprehensive_2021} where the following structure for $\bm{\gamma} ^\Delta_\zeta$ was derived: In $\mathcal{B}$, we have